0xMukesh/thw-faucet-cli/blog.md

 export default MyApp;
 ```

-Let’s now open the setup feature where the user can click a button can connect to their wallet.
+Let’s now add the feature where the user can click a button and can connect their wallet to the website.

 Head over to the `pages/index.tsx` file and add the following code: